kamrul1/netlify-func-hide-key/README.md

 ***Note: this will allow netlify cmd to be run without typing full path for with npm***

 ## 3. Create a netlify.toml file in the project role folder
 This tells where the functions folder resides.

 ## 4. Use netlify cli to create the scaffold  function, this will add it to the netlify.toml
 >      netlify function:create

-type in name your function prompt: ```fetch-weather```, this will have a hello world response example.
+type in name your function prompt: ```fetch-weather```, <br/>this will have a hello world response example.
 Clear it out.
+Add the folder ```.vscode``` and also ```launch.json``` to enable debugging with vs code.

-## 5. Install axios
+## 5. Code the fetch-weather.js
 >     npm install axios
+Also, use .env file to store environment variables, these will be hidden from the client and github (using .ignore file)

-## 6. Process request and response in newly created fetch-weather.js
-The actual request/response from the API is hidden from the client side.
+Process request and response in newly created fetch-weather.js, the actual request/response from the API will be hidden from the client side.
 The only response is that which is returned by fetch-weather.js

+## 6. Add to source control and then in Netlify teamsite, use  "new site from git"
+> When deploying in Netify, copy the .env API_KEY variable into environment variables.

+The environment variable, in this project, is referred as:
+>     const API_KEY = process.env.API_KEY